ELDHOSE104/SocioDude/README.md

-#SocioDude -  The online Collaborative drawing platform
+#SocioDude -  A Collaborative drawing platform